Fazendaaa/Anilist-bot/README.md

 ## TODO

-* System to notify user about changes in the bot.
+* System to give user option to set a time for be notified about updates;
-* Show user order of next episode releases.
+* Login with your Anilist account;
-* Integration with wit.ia
+* Integration with wit.ia;
-* System to give user recomendations.
+* System to give user recomendations;
 * 'Like' system.